findy-network/findy-agent/README.md

 - [ ] Credential revocation, if wanted to use (check upcoming anoncreds 2.0)
 - [ ] Skipping DID-writes to ledger for individuals: moving to full `peer did`.
 - [ ] Real `peer did` implementation.
 - [ ] Agent permissions.
-Separation of individuals and services in onboarding ->
-      e.g. no credential issuing for individuals (maybe Agency types).
+Separation of individuals and services in on-boarding -> e.g. no credential issuing for individuals (maybe Agency types).